Quantification of myocardial fibrosis by digital image analysis and interactive stereology

 To this day a pathologist’s visual score is widely accepted as ground truth and, despite already available digital methods, it is still used as a primary method for histomorphometric evaluations.
 Many attempts to incorporate digital methods into clinical practice face the same issue of proper validation – the digital analysis data are commonly compared to semi-quantitative visual evaluation, while most direct criterion standard yet requires time-consuming procedures.

-quantified cardiac fibrosis by automated analysis using ImageJ software and traditional polarization microscopy, with subsequent validation of the results, using stereology data as criterion standard.
+The early study of Vasiljevic et al. based on human endomyocardial biopsies compared results of semi-quantitative scoring, point-lesion counting (using a grid) to computer-assisted methods.
+This was the first study to demonstrate strong correlation of different cardiac fibrosis scoring methods, however, due to considerable input by the investigator in computer analysis it still can be considered as subjective to some degree.
+Particularly since a stereology test grid was not used for RVS.
+Hadi et al. quantified cardiac fibrosis by automated analysis using ImageJ software and traditional polarization microscopy, with subsequent validation of the results, using stereology data as criterion standard.
 To our knowledge, it is the only study of cardiac fibrosis that applied stereology procedures to obtain RVS; however, the validation was performed on rat cardiac rather than human samples (the analysis was then tested on a post-mortem tissue samples from a 78 year old man).

 In our study, we have tested several methods to evaluate the extent of human cardiac fibrosis, which can be readily implemented in clinical practice today.
 We used stereology as the most independent and objective RVS available and a modified Bland-Altman plot as the best statistical tool to measure agreement between the tested method and a RVS.